Nancy LT Hamilton

 - Factors affecting swing: Thin metal and wide tubing = more movement.
 Thick metal and narrow tubing = less movement.

-- If you have very thin metal, or are making a hinge for a round or oval container, consider making a bearing.
-A bearing is basically a length of additional tubing that the hinge sits in.
+- If you have very thin metal or are making a hinge for a round or oval container, consider making a bearing.
+A bearing is a length of additional tubing that the hinge sits in.

-- Cutting a groove in your metal, for hinge placement, is important because it helps to line up the knuckles when soldering and provides a stronger join by creating more surface area for the tube to be soldered onto.
-In the illustration below, the top image has about a 1/4 of its surface area soldered to the metal.
+- Cutting a groove in your metal for hinge placement is important because it helps to line up the knuckles when soldering and provides a stronger join by creating more surface area for the tube to be soldered onto.
+In the illustration below, the top image has about 1/4 of its surface area soldered to the metal.
 The bottom illustration shows the metal without a groove.
-The amount of tubing soldered to the metal is approximately, 1/16th.
+The amount of tubing soldered to the metal is approximately 1/16th.
 Big difference, eh?

-- If you are making a hinge of copper, silver or high karat gold, understand that eventually, what started out as a tight fit, will start to loosen up.
-Also, the process of soldering will anneal the tubing and it will therefore be more pliable and as such, more susceptible to loosening up.
+- If you are making a hinge of copper, silver, or high-karat gold, understand that what started as a tight fit will eventually start to loosen up.
+Also, the soldering process will anneal the tubing, and it will therefore be more pliable and, as such, more susceptible to loosening up (and bending).
 So, have a tight fit between your tubing and your hinge pin.

-- Learn how to make your own tubing (another day, another video…)
+Learn how to make tubing with my video.

 Making the Butt Hinge